agencyenterprise/go-libp2p-pubsub-benchmark-tools/README.md

 ### Client

-The client command is used to interact to hosts via the rpc.
+The client command is used to interact with hosts via the rpc.
 Multiple hosts can be messaged in a single command by separating each listen address with a comma using the `-p` flag.

 The output of `--help` is shown, below.
 Each command has its own `--help` as well.